Do you find your clients can’t afford you?

 This is a story about me and my business.
 But it is also a story about you and your business.

-You see, my clients can’t afford to work with me.
+You see, many of my most ideal clients can’t afford to work with me.

 Let me tell you more: